armbian/documentation/docs/boards/nanopineo.md

-- images are in preview / beta state.
-[Feedback is welcome](http://forum.armbian.com/index.php/topic/1580-nanopi-neo/page-5)!
-Those images might not be simple upgradable.
-For experts only.
+- known issues with legacy images / testing needed: audio out in all variants
-- Known issues with legacy images / testing needed: audio out in all variants
+- serial console gadget on the OTG port is avaliable after the system boots up.
+Please make sure that board is properly powered (i.e. with microUSB Y cable or via GPIO pins) because a standard PC USB port will not provide enough current to the board